broxus/octusbridge-solana-docs/MVP/from_ever_to_solana_with_solana_tokens.md

 5. User calls withdraw tokens from vault in the `Solana` `Token Proxy` program transferring the payload with relays signs.
 6. The `Token Proxy` program calls the `Round loader` program to check relays signs.
 7. The `Round loader` program gets current round relays info (public keys, addresses) and checks signs.
-8. If there are no errors wuth the `Round loader` program, then the `Token proxy` creates unique withdraw account with a `PayloadId` from the event.
+8. If there are no errors with the `Round loader` program, then the `Token proxy` creates unique withdraw account with data from the event.
 9. If a withdrawal account was not created before, then the `Token proxy` program calls transfer tokens on the `SPL token` program.
 10. The `SPL token` program decreases `Vault` account tokens and increases users tokens balance.